jaydp17/js-conf-calendar/README.md

 It's an Alexa Skill, that helps you find upcoming JavaScript conferences.

-**[NOTE]: The skill is not yet published, as soon as it gets published the link will appear over here**

 ## How to use?
 Once you've enabled the skill, try saying